The world-renowned Mormon Tabernacle Choir is changing its name to "The Tabernacle Choir at Temple Square"

 The Choir's mission continues unchanged: to provide music for listeners of all generations around the world–music that will have power to uplift and inspire.

-The Choir's weekly Music and the Spoken Word program will continue its established, unparalleled record of continuous network broadcasting
+The Choir's weekly Music & the Spoken Word program will continue its established, unparalleled record of continuous network broadcasting

 Heard each week since 1929, the program, now in its 90th year of weekly broadcast, is offered as a public service to broadcasters.
 The nondenominational program features musical selections by the Choir and Orchestra at Temple Square, accompanied by the magnificent Tabernacle organ, with a short inspirational message each week.
 Originating from the venerable Tabernacle on Temple Square in Salt Lake City, the broadcast is carried on radio, television, and cable networks across the country and around the world and is available live on the Choir's YouTube channel.